Blintzkrieg/Courses/README.md

 <h4>Language + Computers</h4>
     Fundamentals of processing of natural language and computational linguistics.
 Student learn to program using Python (3.x) and also learn to use computational tools such as NLTK for language analysis.

+<h2>Research Project:</h2>

+    <h4>Coeur d'Alene Online Language Resource Center</h4>
+    A project recognized for its excellence by the Linguistic Society of America in 2018, the NEH/NSF grant-funded mission to preserve the tribe's language resources on a website has undergone an update to include JSReact.